 At Blundeston, we encourage and support our children to be "courageous advocates".
 This means they champion causes which are special and meaningful to them.
 These may be global issues or matters far more personal and closer to home.

-We believe this develops our children's understanding of the wider world and how they can help make it a better place, enabling our children to flourish.
+We believe this will develop our children's understanding of the wider world and how they can help make it a better place, enabling our children and others to flourish.

 Our Eco Council